 Parents may train their child's teacher to implement their child's health care plan with written permission from the child's health care practitioner.
 When a child with disabilities is enrolled in the program, a team meeting (parent, teacher and therapist) will be held as soon as possible to share techniques, strategies, and procedures that will support the child for inclusion in the program.

 Policy for Identifying and Reporting Suspected Child Abuse or Neglect

-Here are some key phone numbers to know: Department of Children and Families Child Abuse/Neglect Hotline Department of Early Education & Care Tim Donohue
+Here are some key phone numbers to know:

+Department of Children and Families 1-617-573-1600